Dynamic programming by polymorphic semiring algebraic shortcut fusion: Introduction

+Our approach brings together several concepts that have traditionally existed independently across various fields, including machine learning, computational linguistics, and automata theory. \emph{Semirings} \citep{golan-1999} are widely used in special DP applications \citep{huang-2008,goodman-1999,mensch-2018,li-2009}, but their general usage in DP lacks rigorous justifications in terms of correctness with respect to a specification, which we provide here.
+We furthermore show how \emph{semiring lifting} \citep{emoto-2012} can be used to solve more complex \emph{constrained }DP problems where the constraint is expressed in terms of an algebra homomorphism.
+When this constraint algebra is a \emph{group} we show that it further simplifies the algorithm implementation.
+We also show how semirings can often be \emph{combined in parallel }(\emph{tupled}) to significant advantage such as providing a general implementation of backtracing applicable to any such semiring DP algorithm.

-Yet, in many cases we already have a combinatorial recurrence or even an existing DP algorithm on hand and we wish to quickly modify it in some way to suit a special purpose.
-Then, a high level of abstraction may be an unnecessary technical burden.
-In this paper, we address this gap by introducing a simple set of algebraic tools which allow such derivation steps to be carried out quite easily.
-Our framework is applicable to a wide range of DP problems and we demonstrate its effectiveness on some practical, novel extensions of classical problems in signal processing, machine learning, computational statistics and engineering.
+Our approach is applicable to a very wide range of unconstrained or constrained combinatorial problems which can be expressed in terms of semirings.
+We demonstrate its effectiveness on some practical, novel extensions of classical problems in signal processing, machine learning, computational statistics and engineering.